wp-plugins/cpd-search/readme.txt

 Support available by e-mail <support at cpd.co.uk>

 == Changelog ==

+= 3.1.2 =
+* Only show 'live' sectors for agent's sectors pulldown.

 = 3.1.1 =
 * Fix for display of 'sectors' field/column.